-Further details on the qualifying examination are provided in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.
+Further details on the qualifying examination are provided in the Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Graduate Studies-Graduate Studies Policies and Procedures.

-For registration details, please refer to Thesis, Final Project and Dissertation under the Academic Policies and Regulations section of this catalog.
+For registration details, please refer to Master's Thesis, Professional Project and Dissertation under the Academic Policies and Regulations section of this catalog.